rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 where `$IP[1-3]` are the expected network addresses of the containers.

 ### Using DNS for Bootstrapping
 You can also use the Domain Name System (DNS) to bootstrap a cluster.
-This is similar to automatic clustering, but doesn't require you to specify the network addresses ahead of time.
+This is similar to automatic clustering, but doesn't require you to specify the network addresses at the command line.
+Instead you create a DNS record for the host `rqlite`, with an [A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) for each rqlite node's HTTP IP address.

 To launch a node using DNS boostrap, execute the following command:
 ```bash
 rqlited -node-id $ID1  -http-addr=$IP1:$HTTP_PORT -raft-addr=$IP1:$RAFT_PORT \
 -disco-mode=dns -bootstrap-expect 3 data